josdejong/blog/source/about/index.md

 I believe God created this marvelous world where we can live, love, discover, and develop.

-I've done a Bachelor in Mechanical Engineering, and a Master Systems and Control, both at Delft University of Technology.
+I've studied at Delft University of Technology, and have a Bachelor Mechanical Engineering, and a Master Systems and Control.
 After my study I've worked in ICT and automation, and am currently working as Software Engineer at Almende, a Dutch research company specialized in information and communication technologies.